GaloisInc/BESSPIN-rocket-chip/README.md

 SSITH Rocket Chip Generator :rocket:
 =====================

+This repository is a fork of the [Rocket Chip repo](https://github.com/chipsalliance/rocket-chip) ported for the BESSPIN project.

 This repository contains the Rocket chip generator necessary to instantiate the RISC-V Rocket Core.
 For more information on Rocket Chip, please consult this [technical report](http://www.eecs.berkeley.edu/Pubs/TechRpts/2016/EECS-2016-17.html).